DistributedSystemResearch/24SIGMOD-DecoPa/README.md

 #### CEP_Flink_Engine

 The directory `CEP_Flink_Engine` contains the implementation of a Flink-based implementation for parallel CEP matching.
 The directory `CEP\_Flink\_Engine/deploying/example\_inputs` contains the DecoPa plans and local streams used for the real-world data experiments.
-The directory `deploying` contains the scripts to deploy a disseminated DecoPa plan to a set of processing units.
+The directory `deploying` contains the scripts to deploy a disseminated DecoPa plan on a set of processing units.